-Figs growing from the Common Fig tree can withstand insect attacks.
-They are also not susceptible to rotting as they do not feature any opening that can allow rainwater to penetrate which might latter affect the fruit.
+Figs growing from the Common fig tree can withstand insect attacks.
+They are also unsusceptible to rotting as they do not feature any opening allowing rainwater, which could affect the fruit, to penetrate.
 The Common fig is probably the only species of fig that can stay consistently good for an extensive period.

 2. Celeste Fig Tree

-With an ability to withstand low temperatures 15 degrees F (or less) this is yet another Fig tree that is best known for its solid and hardy appeal.
-It also happens to be a variant of the common fig and is found widely across the Southeastern parts of the US.
+With an ability to withstand temperatures of 15 degrees F (or less), this is yet another fig tree best known for its solid and hardy appeal.
+It also is a variant of the Common fig and is found widely across the Southeastern parts of the US.

-The Celeste Fig is an excellent option if you are planning to cultivate your own figs because it is completely self-fertile.
-Thanks to this quality, it doesn’t require cross-pollination either, meaning cultivars will only require a single fig tree as opposed to two different trees for producing fruit.
+The Celeste Fig is an excellent option if you plan to cultivate your own figs, and that’s because it is entirely self-fertile.
+In other words, this type doesn’t require cross-pollination either, meaning cultivars will only require a single fig tree instead of two different trees to produce fruit.

 The tree assumes a medium size and can grow up to 10 feet in height.
-It will, however, have a lesser height if you choose to keep it in a pot or container.
-The foliage of the Celeste fig is both large and lobed, and every individual leaf measures up to 1 foot in length.
+However, it will have a lesser height if you keep it in a pot or container.
+The Celeste fig’s foliage is extensive and lobed, and every individual leaf measures up to 1 foot in length.

 3. Kadota Fig Tree

-If you’re planning to grow a lofty and incredibly tall fig tree, the Kadota Fig may be your answer.
+If you plan to grow a lofty and incredibly tall fig tree, the Kadota Fig may be your answer.
 Growing up to 30 feet, this plant is best known for its beautiful skin with a yellowish-green tinge and a purplish pulp.
-This tree is best known for the preserves.
-Kadota figs are seedless and when you dry them they assume a light golden hue.
-They can tolerate cold and thrive best in hardiness zones 5 and 6.
-Kadota figs are also immensely attractive and they may be adaptable if you consider sheltering them.

 4. Chicago Hardy Tree